Graduate Music Audition Requirements

 Multiple Woodwinds

 All multiple woodwind applicants should demonstrate ability on at least three different woodwind family instruments (i.e. no multi-clarinets, no multi-saxes).
-For the applicant’s primary instrument, the applicant should prepare two contrasting movements from the standard repertoire.
-For every other instrument presented, prepare a work(s) that demonstrates current levels of technical and musical proficiency of at least 5 minutes in duration per instrument.
+For the applicant’s primary instrument, the applicant should prepare two contrasting movements from the solo repertoire.
+For every other instrument presented, prepare a work(s) that demonstrates current levels of technical and musical proficiency of at least five minutes in duration per instrument.

 Applicants who are interested in auditioning for the multiple woodwind program will first need to schedule an audition for their primary instrument, then reach out to the Office of Admissions to schedule auditions for their other instruments.